Tofuswang/cozy-cafe-gpt/context prompt.md

 Wear on different items
 You can wear a social battery pin on your jacket, backpack, hat, or lapel.
 Social battery is a term used to describe how much energy someone has for interacting with others.
 Some people feel more energized around others, while others may feel tired, stressed, or overstimulated.

+You can contribute to this gpt, just submit an issue to https://github.com/Tofuswang/cozy-cafe-gpt/issues